By Keith Fontenot and Erica Socker

-Some worry that the U.S. is destined to become a nation of part-timers, but a new report suggests that that's unlikely.
-True, the growth in part-time over full-time work has been drawn out, but that merely reflects a slow recovery, economists say.
+Some worry that United States is destined to become a nation of part-timers, but a new report suggests that the growth in part-time work is only a temporary symptom of a slow economic recovery.Nin-Hai Tseng, Writer - Oct 9, 2013 10:47 AM ET

 As Democratic Senator Max Baucus plans to step down, his party's leaders want to push him to meet them in the middle on corporate tax reform.